ryogrid/ryogrid.github.io/profile/portfolio_en.md

 - [Code](https://github.com/ryogrid/RL_reversi)

 #### [Game Server for Poker Using WebSockets (Python)](http://qiita.com/ryo_grid/items/d472bcd078ec9acc20cc) 2016
-　We developed a poker (Texas Hold'em) game server in Python that can be played in a browser using WebSockets.
+　I developed a poker (Texas Hold'em) game server in Python that can be played in a browser using WebSockets.
 The design of the server, in which operations are command-based and dealing is done by a human operator, made it possible to implement the server with a very small amount of code.
 Users can also chat with each other when playing.
 - [Code](https://github.com/ryogrid/chat-holdem)

 #### [Arduino lamp to represent price changes in exchange](http://qiita.com/ryo_grid/items/062eabe34924822a9588) 2016